CONTEMPORARY SYNCHRONIES

 Free participation, upon registration

-On Friday, March 27, 2026, from 9:30 AM (CET, UTC +1), Contemporary Synchronies: The dialogue between past and present in today’s museums will take place as the sixth edition of the AMACI Study Day.
-This annual event, promoted by AMACI – Association of Italian Contemporary Art Museums, with the support of the Directorate-General for Contemporary Creativity of the Ministry of Culture, focuses on analyzing the profound changes that are redefining the role and identity of museums today.
+On Friday, March 27, 2026, from 9:30 AM (CET, UTC +1), Contemporary Synchronies: The dialogue between past and present in today’s museums took place as the sixth edition of the AMACI Study Day.
+This annual event, promoted by AMACI – Association of Italian Contemporary Art Museums, with the support of the Directorate-General for Contemporary Creativity of the Ministry of Culture, focused on analyzing the profound changes that are redefining the role and identity of museums today.

 In recent decades, contemporary art museums and cultural institutions more broadly have undergone profound transformations affecting their mission, curatorial practices, exhibition strategies, and relational approaches.
 One of the most emblematic aspects of this change is the increasing openness to dialogue between artistic languages from different historical periods, particularly archaeology, ancient, modern, and contemporary art.